bbucksch/bbucksch.github.io/docs/index.md

 This work demonstrates the feasibility of using synthetic images to train an object detection model for multi-instance trash classification, even in the absence of an extensive real-world dataset.
 By systematically generating synthetic piles of trash with carefully managed bounding boxes, we were able to fine-tune a YOLOv8n model that recognizes and categorizes objects such as plastic, paper, and metal.
 Crucially, our experiments revealed that increasing the realism of synthetic backgrounds leads to higher performance on real-world images: the model trained on textured-background data outperformed its white-background counterpart by a significant margin in every relevant metric.

 Yet, our results also highlight that a noticeable domain gap remains.
 While textured synthetic images bring the training distribution closer to real-world conditions, mismatches in lighting, object appearances, occlusions, and contextual details still affect generalization.
 Evaluations on a small set of 30 real images underscore the need for larger and more diverse datasets to further validate performance and reliability.
 In practical implementations, even moderate misclassification could undermine user trust and the overall utility of an automated recycling assistive tool.

+We set out to find the best way to generate a multi-instance recycling object image dataset that generalizes to real-world examples.
+Important results are that seemingly promising modern AI-based methods to generate the dataset largely fail.
+Maintaining the recognizability of real-world individual objects appears more important than the overall scene's cohesion.
+However, using basic augmentations (a non-trivial background, rotations, shear transformations) does seem beneficial.
+To those willing to do further investigation, we recommend acquiring a greater variety of labelled individual trash items, and forming composite images using simple, non-corrupting techniques.
+There is sufficient reason to believe that with more data, the system described in this blog could generalize much better to real-world data.

 ## References